Teebarh/innovateHER/README.md

 This repo contains all the files for our solution into the Microsoft Learn Student Ambassadors (MLSA) AI Social Project by the innovateHer team.

 ### The Problem
-Maternify addresses the prevalent issue of fragmented pregnancy information, aiming to provide expectant mothers with reliable and personalized resources for a healthier maternal journey.
+Maternify addresses the issue of fragmented pregnancy information, aiming to provide expectant mothers with reliable and personalized resources for a healthier maternal journey.
 In alignment with the third Sustainable Development Goal (SDG 3), our mission is to contribute to global well-being by ensuring access to quality healthcare and promoting overall health during pregnancy and beyond.

 ### Our Solution
 The Maternify project aims to create an intuitive and resourceful mobile application dedicated to supporting expectant mothers.
 By integrating user-friendly design with reliable, comprehensive resources, the app seeks to enhance maternal and child well-being, addressing a need in healthcare accessibility and education.